-You will need effervescent Vitamin C tablets (powder is fine but tablets work slightly better) and shampoo.
-Use 1 or 2 1,000mg tablets or 1-2g of Vitamin C powder.
+You will need effervescent Vitamin C tablets and shampoo.
+Use 1 × 1,000mg tablet or 1g of Vitamin C powder.
 If using tablets crush them between two spoons and collect up the powder in a bowl.
 Get yourself ready for the treatment because you’ll need to use it immediately after mixing.
 I recommend you use an old towel to catch any colour run-off and a plastic cap.

 Mix your powdered Vitamin C with a large squirt of cheap shampoo.
 Apply this to your hair immediately and work it through your hair ensuring every strand is covered.
 Cover your hair with a plastic cap to prevent it from dripping into your eyes.

 Check your hair every 5 minutes and leave it on your hair for a maximum of 10 minutes before rinsing out.
 Follow with conditioner.

 Use: On direct dyes (Manic Panic, Directions, Special Effects etc.) to remove tone.

 Damage Risk: Mild.
 This process will have a drying effect your hair but this can be remedied with a deep conditioner.